xenanetworks/open-automation-ts-app-doc/docs/source/glossary.rst

     XOA Node - Duo
         ``Duo`` nodes are XOA Nodes configured into Duo mode, which provides functionalities of a Manager and a Worker.

+    TPLD
+        Test payload takes up 20 bytes and is used for various purposes, such as latency measurements, loss and misordering monitoring, payload integrity, etc.

+    TID
+        TPLD identifier